Itamar Israeli

-Itamar Israeli (איתמר ישראלי; born 22 March 1992) is an Israeli professional footballer who plays as a goalkeeper for Liga Leumit club Hapoel Ramat Gan.
+Itamar Israeli (איתמר ישראלי; born 22 March 1992) is an Israeli professional footballer who plays as a goalkeeper for Liga Leumit club Ironi Modi'in.

 Career

 Israeli started his career for Hapoel Tzafririm Holon's children team and later moved to Bnei Yehuda. loaned for Hapoel Herzliya, Hapoel Nof HaGalil, Hapoel Morasha, Hapoel Rishon LeZion and Hapoel Marmorek.

 In summer 2018 signed for Hapoel Kfar Saba and promoted to the Israeli Premier League in his first season.

 On 24 June 2021 signed for Maccabi Haifa.

 On 17 July 2022 loaned for Beitar Jerusalem.